-We are delighted to announce investment of £109,755 in eleven Small Development Projects for 2013-14.
+We are delighted to announce investment of £109,755 in Small Development Projects for 2013-14.
 The competition was particularly strong, with a total of 46 proposals received by the deadline.
 The predominant development themes were academic leadership, equality and diversity, mentoring, issues of governance, collaborative working and digital literacies.

 The successful projects are:

 To explore how the role is defined, perceived and experienced across a range of post- and pre-1992 universities in order to highlight and disseminate models of good practice, identify challenges, and make recommendations for improved policy and practice.

-University of Reading
+University of Reading and The Open University

-Engaging leaders: to scope and develop a programme of leadership development to ensure that part-time staff in the Conservatoire (and ultimately the orchestral and arts education sector) are given access to a bespoke and recognised system of leadership development training.
+To scope and develop a programme of leadership development to ensure that part-time staff in the Conservatoire (and ultimately the orchestral and arts education sector) are given access to a bespoke and recognised system of leadership development training.

 Royal Conservatoire, Scotland

 To understand how different groups interact in three case studies - student induction, special interest groups, and the research grant lifecycle - and identify models of good practice, to find ways to promote efficient and respectful working practices within HEIs.

 University of Sheffield

 To examine the contribution of the audit committee in supporting financial leadership in HEIs.

 University of Southampton

-For more information about Small Development Projects, contact
+For more information contact: